protocol/nft-website/docs/tutorial/first-steps.md

 ## Building our app

 For this guide, we'll be interacting with a contract that's been deployed to the Ropsten testnet.
-This lets us skip choosing and installing a devnet, but we will still need to do a little bit of setup.
+This lets us skip choosing and installing a devnet, but we will still need to do a bit of setup.

 ### Get some testnet ETH with MetaMask for Chrome